Many years ago, after a head-on collision, I developed a fear of travel that seemed to be part of my panic disorder/agoraphobia.

 - Hearing about, witnessing, or being involved in an accident

 - The fear of being isolated and not getting help

 Avoidance and Apprehension

 I lost count of the number of journeys I had planned and abandoned.
 The very thought of having to go shopping, because it meant traveling to the shops, terrorized me.
-The thought of having to take a bus into town scared me greatly and I would often ask others to do my shopping for me.
+The thought of having to take a bus into town scared me greatly, and I would often ask others to do my shopping for me.
 I couldn’t go on holidays during the years I suffered, simply because I was too scared to travel on roads or use the rail service.
-The more I didn’t travel, the more apprehension build-up stopped me from traveling.
+The more I didn’t travel, the more apprehension built up, which stopped me from traveling.

 How to Deal with Travel Fear

 There are various kinds of treatment or therapies to approach a fear of travel.
 Many people tend to rely on anti-anxiety medications such SSRI antidepressants, or benzodiazepines such as Xanax or Valium.
 If you have a travel phobia and you go to work for example, you may feel you have little choice but to take a medication.
 Such drug treatment however, is usually not a cure.

 - Neuro-linguistic programming (NLP)

 CBT looks at your thoughts, feelings and behaviors with regard to the perceived threat.
 Once you begin to understand why you think and feel as you do, the theory is that this will help you to change those thoughts and thus help with your reactionary behavior.
 A counselor will use a similar talking therapy, getting to the root of the fear and guiding you to change your thinking and behavior.